Pull to refresh

 Rials per dollar

-The currency has lost over 50% of its value in 12 months, triggering 72% food price inflation.
+The currency lost over 50% of its value in the 12 months before protests began, triggering 72% food price inflation.

 Arrested